|Awarding Agency Name

 - Describe the organizations history, mission, purpose, vision, values, goals, and achievements especially as they relate to gambling services.

-- Describe what resources and other knowledge, skill, and abilities, relevant to the objectives of IDHS/SUPR regarding gambling disorder marketing, the applicant lacks and how will the applicant acquire the resources.
-If the applicant will deliver services via subcontracts, then describe the results of such business relationships and how goals and objectives were accomplished.
+- Describe what resources and other skills relevant to this NOFO, the applicant lacks and how will the applicant acquire the resources and skills.
+If the applicant will deliver services via subgrantees, then describe the results of such business relationships and how goals and objectives were accomplished.

 c.
 Quality (10 points):